ngenworks/process.ngenworks.com/docs/source/design.rst

 .. note:: We usually design out a few core pages with the anticipated look and feel and get ready to show it off internally and then to the client in our first round of design.
 This prevents us from going too far in a particular design direction and getting feedback that forces us to change direction, eating up our budget.
 It also gives us a chance to review our available budget early on and re-estimate if necessary.

 It's also a good idea, no, a GREAT one for designers to review their code before any formal QA process.
-When in doubt, we can use [Lori's QA checklist] TBA to guide our work.
 Be sure to cover this time when estimating for the scope.

 Show It Off
 +++++++++++